 Lighthouses of Seychelles

-The Republic of Seychelles includes several groups of island
+The Republic of Seychelles includes several groups of islands

-scattered across the western part of the Indian Ocean, north of Madagascar.
+scattered across the western part of the South Indian Ocean, north of Madagascar.

 The Mahé group consists of rocky, fairly substantial islands and